namnd/namnd.github.io/content/posts/workstation-2025.md

   * ~kitty~ [Ghostty](https://ghostty.org/) - a new terminal emulator written in Zig
   * and last but not least [UTM](https://mac.getutm.app/).
 It's super easy and effortless to create a new NixOS VM

-> Before jumping in to the NixOS VM, I want to point out a very important thing, that is I use **Nix** (with [*Home manager*](https://github.com/nix-community/home-manager) on top) as the package manager for both Mac OS and NixOS.
+> Before jumping in to the NixOS VM, I want to point out a very important thing, that is I use **Nix** (with [*Home manager*](https://github.com/nix-community/home-manager) on top) as the package manager for both MacOS and NixOS.
 This allows me to have a consistent user environment across both systems.
 Tools like `git`, `zsh`, `gpg`, and many other cli tools I can set up once and use everywhere.

 ## Virtual machine - NixOS